genglinWang/Smart-Calendar-Clock/README.md

 <img decoding="async" src="https://github.com/genglinWang/Smart-Calendar-Clock/blob/main/docs/img/Schematic.jpg" width="70%">
 The schematic is designed by https://lceda.cn/.
 It can help developers find the proper schematics and corresponding PCB Packages of their favourite sensors and modules.

+Pls note that the PCB board is powered by common 5V chargers, i.e. mobile phone chargers.
+And you can change the power interface into type-c, rather than DC-005c, which is uncommon and you have to buy one additionally.

 My schematic was selected and shown in the teaching PowerPoint of Open-Innovation-1 in 2023 Spring.:relieved::heart:

 ## PCB Layout